This post contains affiliate links. Please see our disclosure policy.

 • Place the cold cubed salted butter in a small bowl and microwave for about 15-20 seconds, until halfway melted.
 Stir with a fork until the remaining butter melts.
 Set aside to cool completely, yet still liquid.
 Do not put warm butter in the cookie dough.

-152 grams salted European style butter, 80% butterfat, (American salted butter can also be used)
+152 grams salted European style butter

 • Whisk together the flour, and baking soda in a medium bowl.
 Set aside.